agvxov/tbsp/README.md

  *  this means that you may return from rules.
  */
 return 0;

+/* Rules are quarenteed to be inside a switch(),
+ *  this means that break can be used to exit a
+ *  rule early
+ */
+break;

 /* Node corresponding to the rule being evaluated
  */